By Marcin Wojtyczka

 Try to anticipate situations before they become emergencies.
 Many situations can often be prevented.
 Get the boat under control, prevent any additional injuries or boat damage and try to reduce further risks.

-Taking a First Aid/Medical care course (ideally marine focused) is a good investment of money and time especially if you plan ocean passages:
+Taking a First Aid/Medical care course is a good investment of money and time especially if you plan ocean passages:

 - RYA First Aid (1 day)